forta-network/docs/docs/stake-on-detection-bot.md

 Once approved, you can search for a bot by name using Forta Explorer

 1. Go to [https://explorer.forta.network/bot-search](https://explorer.forta.network/bot-search)
 2. Search for the bot you want to stake on.
-In this example we are going to stake on a bot from Lido (but you can choose any bot you prefer)
+In this example we are going to stake on a bot from Lido (but you can choose any bot you prefer).
+The bot ID can be found on the Bot Report Page specific to each bot on Forta Explorer
     1. Search for the bot
     2. Copy the bot ID
    ![Forta Explorer](stake-bot4.png)